-COMMAND SPANISH
+VOCATIONAL SPANISH

-Butler specializes in providing Spanish language and crosscultural training for area professionals, business managers and supervisors who interact regularly with Spanish speaking clients or employees.
-Butler is a Licensed Official Registered Provider for the nationally recognized Command Spanish®, Inc. programs.
-For more information contact the Lead Professor for Foreign Languages.
+Butler specializes in providing Spanish language and cross-cultural training for area professionals, business managers and supervisors who interact regularly with Spanish speaking clients or employees.
+For more information contact the Department Chair for Foreign Languages.

 FL 130.
 Survival Spanish for Restaurant and Hospitality Staff.
 3 hours credit.
 This course will enable the student to speak and understand Spanish using phrases, questions and commands in restaurants and other facilities of hospitality.
 The student will also examine cross-cultural issues pertinent to interacting with Hispanic community members.